Drugs Used to Prevent Malaria

 G6PD deficiency or unknown G6PD status; all patients should be tested for G6PD deficiency prior to use

-Pregnant and breastfeeding women unless the breastfed infant has a normal G6PD level; known hypersensitivity
+Pregnant and breastfeeding patients unless the breastfed infant has a normal G6PD level; known hypersensitivity

 Psychiatric adverse reactions have been observed